nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

             See [User Status Codes](#user-status-codes)
         2.  **uint32** *avgspeed*
         3.  **uint32** *uploadnum*
-            Number of uploaded files.
-The value changes when sending a [SendUploadSpeed](#server-code-121) server message, and is likely
+            Number of uploaded files, previously used for number of downloaded files in old versions of Soulseek.
+Used to grow indefinitely, but now rolls over after a certain point.
+The value increments when sending a [SendUploadSpeed](#server-code-121) server message.
-            used by the server to calculate the average speed.
         4.  **uint32** *unknown*
         5.  **uint32** *files*
         6.  **uint32** *dirs*